-If you have extensive repairs that need to be addressed after a storm or once you’ve spotted a leak, it’s much better to call a roofer than try to tackle the job yourself.
+If you have extensive repairs that need to be addressed after a storm or once you’ve spotted a leak, you MUST call a roofer and DON’T try to tackle the job yourself.
 The roofing company will give you assessment of damage including the cost of materials, as well as the overall cost of the service.
 This will help you understand what’s wrong with your roof, what kind of materials you’ll need and how it can be repaired.
 Keep in mind that some roofing companies provide a free assessment so you won’t have to pay any money in advance and at least you’ll know what’s wrong.

 DON’T DIY IT

-Please don’t climb up onto your roof to take a closer look at problems!
+Please DON’T EVER climb up onto your roof to take a closer look at problems!
 If you need to get a better look, use a camera.
 If you photograph the roof, you can zoom in to take a look at the condition of tiles and the ridge.
-Keep in mind that its really easy to damage some of the shingles, tiles or gutters so if you climb up, you’re just going to make things worse.
-Plus, just one slip up and you might fall and break something!
+Keep in mind that its really easy to damage the shingles, tiles or gutters so if you climb up, you’re just going to make things worse.
+Plus, just one slip up and you WILL fall and hurt yourself!
+DON’T RISK IT!

 ATTENTION TO DETAIL

-I hope these tips help you to keep an eye on your roof and recognise when you need to call in the experts to solve a problem.
-Please don’t try to get up there yourself – safety first!
+I hope these tips help you to keep an eye on your roof and recognise when you need to call in the experts to solve a problem or install a new roof.
+Please DON’T EVER try to get up there yourself – safety first!